Skip to main content

 MI Home Loan Program

-Below-market rate mortgage with DPA
+Below-market rate first mortgage (pairs with DPA)

 Michigan State Housing Development Authority (MSHDA)

-Below-market rate 30-year fixed mortgage with up to $10,000 in DPA
+Below-market rate 30-year fixed mortgage, paired with the MI 10K DPA Loan

-Must not exceed MSHDA income limits
+Must not exceed MSHDA income limits; 640 minimum credit score

 Statewide